camunda/camunda-docs/versioned_docs/version-1.0/components/operate/userguide/resolve-incidents-update-variables.md

 ---
 id: resolve-incidents-update-variables
 title: Variables and incidents
+description: "Every process instance created for the process model used in the Getting Started tutorial requires an orderValue so the XOR gateway evaluation will happen."
 ---

 Every process instance created for the process model used in the Getting Started tutorial requires an `orderValue` so that the XOR gateway evaluation will happen properly.